Christof/vim_tips/vim_tips.md

 Select mode differs from Visual mode in that the selected text can be replaced by starting to type.
 Switching between Visual and Select modes can be achieved with `<C-g>`.

+## Patterns

+Patterns in Vim can be used to accomplish different tasks, like searching or substituting.

+The case sensitivity can be set globally by enabling the `ignorecase` setting.
+It can be overridden per search using `\c` for ignoring the case and `\C` to be case sensitive.
+The switch can be placed anywhere inside a pattern.
+Another global option is `smartcase` which ignores the case as long as now uppercase character is in the search pattern.